On Hilb/Sym correspondence for K3 surfaces: Gromov-Witten/Hurwitz wall-crossing

 By the construction of \cite[Section 4.3--4.4]{MPT}, the holomorphic symplectic form on $S$ yields a cosection of the obstruction sheaf of $Adm_{g,N}^\epsilon(S^{(n)},\beta)$.
-Furthermore, the cosection is surjective when $\beta\neq 0$.
-By \cite{KL}, \cite{KL2}, this yields a reduced virtual fundamental class We can use the evaluation maps (\ref{eqn:ev_map}) to defined reduced $\epsilon$-admissible invariants:
+Furthermore, the cosection is surjective.
+By \cite{KL}, \cite{KL2}, this yields a reduced virtual fundamental class We can define reduced $\epsilon$-admissible invariants using the reduced virtual class:

-where $\gamma_1,...,\gamma_N\in H^*(\bar{I}\Sym)$.
+where $\gamma_1,...,\gamma_N\in H^*({I}\Sym)$.

-When $\epsilon=-\infty$, we have the reduced version of \cite[Lemma 2.15]{Ne3}:
+When $\epsilon=1$, we have the reduced version of \cite[Lemma 2.11]{Ne3}:

 Note that the reduced virtual classes are not constructed from perfect obstruction theories.
 Still by \cite{KL}, \cite{KL2}, reduced virtual classes are constructed by embedding intrinsic normal cones into the kernel of the cosection as cycles.
 Thus the proof of \cite[Theorem 5.0.1]{costello} (see also \cite{HW}) may be adapted to prove (\ref{eqn:reduced_vir_pushforward}).
 Therefore,